36 Metres, No Second Chance: Eugene Ely Invented the Carrier Landing

 A Pioneer’s End

 Eugene Ely never saw what his invention became.
 On 19 October 1911 — nine months after the Pennsylvania landing — he was killed during an exhibition flight in Macon, Georgia.
 His aircraft failed to pull out of a dive, and he crashed in front of spectators.
-He was 25 years old.
-The U.S. Navy did not award Ely a posthumous commission until 2011 — exactly 100 years after his landing.
-He was given the rank of lieutenant, and the citation noted that his flights “were of such significance that they changed the course of naval warfare.”
-From a 36-metre wooden platform on a cruiser in San Francisco Bay to the 333-metre flight deck of the USS Gerald R. Ford — every carrier landing in history descends from Eugene Ely’s 10-metre roll on 18 January 1911.
+He was 24 years old — two days short of his 25th birthday.
+In 1933, Congress posthumously awarded Ely the Distinguished Flying Cross, citing his “extraordinary achievement as a pioneer civilian aviator” and his significant contribution to the development of aviation in the United States Navy.
+From a 36-metre wooden platform on a cruiser in San Francisco Bay to the 337-metre flight deck of the USS Gerald R. Ford — every carrier landing in history descends from Eugene Ely’s first arrested landing on 18 January 1911.
 Sources: National Naval Aviation Museum, Smithsonian NASM, U.S. Naval Institute

 18 January 1911: original film of Eugene Ely landing his Curtiss Pusher aboard USS Pennsylvania — the birth of carrier aviation.